Hippies and Nymphs

 We took our place on the floor, next to the side wall so as to provide some back support and also to allow us to effectively be flies on the wall for this sensory and amusing experience.

 Initially I really liked the place.
-Not only was the space beautiful, but the people seemed friendly and a chorus of frogs formed a constant and pleasant din in the background that only rivals what I heard in rural
+Not only was the space beautiful, but the people seemed friendly and a chorus of frogs formed a constant and pleasant din in the background that only rivals what I heard in rural Africa.
+I wanted to come back during the day so I could see the property and buildings a little better, and get a sense of the events that take place here.
+I could see myself taking a yoga class here in a heartbeat.

 As the tunes progressed, a few people felt inspired to dance, and stood up where they were or moved to the back of the room to perform their interpretive bodily expressions.

 My second clue that we were in for an interesting experience was when the Nymph entered.
 I have no other way to explain her than to call her a Nymph.
 She was a chubby, short, long-haired blond woman, who had a permanent smile pasted on her face and a light bubbly giggle peppering the room.
 She wore layers of green chiffon dotted with flower-shaped sequins, and a 2ft high long pointy hat with a feather stuck in it.
 And she couldn’t stop dancing.
 Her dancing was less of an actual dance, and more just maniacal jumping and turning in dizzying circles.
 She trod on many toes and legs of nearby sitting audience members, and each time she did would bend down and kiss the trodden foot and smile affectionately at her victim.
-After some observation, it became quite clear that she had taken Ecstasy to enhance her Tina Malia experience (as had a few others after further observation).
+After some observation, it became quite clear that she had taken something to enhance her Tina Malia experience (as had a few others after further scrutiny).

 As the night continued, the music was lovely but monotonous.
 I think you would categorize it as “New-Age Mantra” music, with one to two guitars, Tina’s and a back-up voice, and consistent (and well played I might add) bongo accompaniment.
 Lyrical languages ranged from English to Hebrew to Hindi, and audience members periodically became inspired to sing along with the various chants.